Massachusetts Route 135: Route description

 Route 135 begins at US 20 in Northborough.
 The route initially follows a southeasterly path, interchanging with Route 9 approximately 2.6 mi from its beginning.
 Continuing into Westborough, Route 135 meets Route 30 at a rotary.
 The highway continues southeast, crossing underneath Interstate 90 and Interstate 495, but interchanging with neither.
 The route enters Hopkinton, and turns northeast at an intersection with West Main Street, which provides nearby access to I-495.
 Route 135 crosses Route 85 just to the east, then continues through Ashland and into Framingham.
 In downtown Framingham, Route 135 crosses Route 126.
 Route 135 continues into Natick and crosses Route 27 in the center of town.
 The road continues into Wellesley, passing by the campus of Wellesley College before entering the downtown area.
 Route 135 and Route 16 meet at a 5-way intersection and have a short concurrency.
 Route 135 splits off Route 16 at Wellesley Avenue, then turns southeast onto Great Plain Avenue.
 The highway enters Needham, and splits off Great Plain Avenue towards Dedham.
-Upon entering Dedham, Route 135 intersects I-95 and Route 128 at exit 32.
-This is the eastern terminus of Route 135.
+Upon entering Dedham, Route 135 intersects I-95 and Route 128 at exit 32 and meets its eastern terminus.

 History

 Route 135 is one of the state's earliest highway routes established circa 1927.
-The eastern terminus was originally located at Route 128, at what is currently exit 19.
+The eastern terminus was originally located at Route 128, at what is now Exit 35 (formerly Exit 19).
 Route 135 traveled west and south on Highland Avenue into downtown Needham, then west onto Great Plain Avenue and its current routing.
 Streets along this route include Great Plain and Wellesley Avenues in Needham, Central Street in Wellesley, East and West Central Streets in Natick, Waverly Street in Framingham, Union and West Union Streets in Ashland, Main Street and Wood Street in Hopkinton, and Hopkinton Road and Milk Street in Westborough.
 The western terminus was originally located in Westborough at Route 115, which is now Route 9.

 In 1931 the route was extended further west along Milk Street and onto South Street in Southborough and Northborough to US 20.